sungnga/react-colors-app/README.md

 - Drag and drop functionality
   - Create a functional component called DraggableColorList.js
     - Being rendered in NewPaletteForm.js.
 Note that this is replacing the DraggableColorBox.js component
-    - In the DraggableColorList component, map over colors list and render each color as <DraggableColorBox /> instance
+    - In the DraggableColorList component, map over colors list and render each color as `<DraggableColorBox />` instance
 - Add clear palette and random color buttons in NewPalette.js component
   - To clear the palette: create clearColors() method to set the colors state to an empty array
   - To generate a random color: create addRandomColor() method that generate a random color from existing palettes and add the randomColor to the colors state
   - Write a condition to check if palette is full
+- Refactor nav to its own component
+  - Create a stateful nav component: PaletteFormNav.js
+  - Being rendered in NewPaletteForm.js component
+- Refactor colorPicker to its own component
+  - Create a stateful color picker component: ColorPickerForm.js
+  - Being rendered in NewPaletteForm.js component

 ## Libraries Used